balpomorelitm/elalmadesevilla/README.md

-# El Secreto de la Giralda
+# El alma de Sevilla

 An interactive Spanish learning experience set in the heart of Seville.
-The project delivers a static site containing the story *El Secreto de la Giralda*, enriched with activities that help learners practice vocabulary and comprehension.
+The project delivers a static site containing the story *El alma de Sevilla*, enriched with activities that help learners practice vocabulary and comprehension.

 ## Project Structure